How to match an amplifier with speakers in your home cinema

 In terms of practical advice, you can connect speakers with a higher impedance to an amplifier capable of operating with a lower impedance.

 However, the reverse will cause damage to your equipment.
-So don’t connect 4-ohm speakers to an amplifier with a higher minimum impedance (10 ohms, for example).
+So don’t connect 4-ohm speakers to an amplifier with a higher minimum impedance.
+For more, read our article on 4 Ohm vs 8 Ohm speakers.

 Following the rule will ensure you can safely match an amplifier and speakers without having to do any complicated maths!
 In recent years, we’ve seen many speakers and amplifiers have moved towards ‘compatible with’ ohm ratings, simplifying things for everyone.